righettod/sandbox/README.md

-# 🧪 Sandbox to test stuff or used during challenges 🧪
+# 🧪 Sandbox to test stuff or to be used during training challenges 🧪

 ## 🌎 URL